• Home

 North Mississippi Trail

+Length: 9.9 miles Rating: 3 / 5 Surface: Asphalt This suburban trail is the quickest and easiest way to get from North Minneapolis to Coon Rapids Dam.
+At the south end, North Mississippi Regional Park is hidden away but worth exploring and easily accessible via trails from Webber Park and the Camden Bridge.
+Big, bad I-94 on the other side of the sound wall is surprisingly un-bothersome, and you might really enjoy the peaceful blue entity slipping past to the east.
 The trail stops at 694 but picks up again a few blocks to the north on Willow Lane.
 The trail here is in much better condition, and there's less noise as it parallels quiet West River Road.
-But river views all but vanish, and there's no signage and very few crosswalks.
+But, while signage has recently been added, river views all but vanish.
 The trail is very little known, but it's not interesting enough to deserve serious attention.
-If you're going to the dam, continue past it for wonderful views of a wide spot in the river.
+If you're going to the dam, continue past it for expansive views of a wide spot in the river.
+(Last biked Friday, June 12th, 2015, 10 AM to 3 PM) Go to http://www.threeriversparks.org/parks/north-mississippi-park.aspx for a map and more information on North Mississippi Regional Park. |

 FYI

-An "up one side, down the other" loop (using the North Mississippi Trail and the more interesting Mississippi River Trail) from the Camden Bridge to Coon Rapids Dam is 20.1 miles.
+Trails along 49th and 70th/69th Avenues connect the North Mississippi Trail with the Shingle Creek Trail.
+An "up one river bank, down the other" loop (using the North Mississippi Trail and the Mississippi River Trail) from the Camden Bridge to Coon Rapids Dam is 20.1 miles. |

 __________________________________________________________________________________________________________________________________________________________